 In addition to our products, many customers use design tools that are provided by other companies, as well as design IP available from alternative suppliers.
-We support the use of third-party design products and design IP through our Connections® program and through our participation in industry groups such as the Silicon Integration Initiative and Accellera System Initiative.
+We support the use of third-party design products and design IP through our Cadence Connections® program and through our participation in industry groups such as the Silicon Integration Initiative and Accellera System Initiative.
 We actively contribute to the development and deployment of industry standards.

-We also have a strategic partnership with Green Hills Software to provide embedded systems solutions focused on safety and security for critical applications such as aerospace and defense, automotive, industrial and medical devices.
+We also have a strategic partnership with Green Hills Software, an industry leader in embedded safety and security software solutions.